What are adult braces?

 We can treat a wide variety of malocclusions using clear aligners, from simple spacing to severe crowding and bite problems.

-Occasionally, we might recommend fixed braces over Invisalign, but train tracks can be discreet, too.
-Choose from clear brackets or gold braces that we can hide behind your smile.
+Occasionally, we might recommend fixed braces over Invisalign, but train tracks can be discreet, too, with inconspicuous clear brackets.

 Frequently asked questions